What is a VPN and Why Would You Use One?

 VPNs encrypt traffic by using ciphers, or complex algorithms that are often virtually impossible to crack.
 The most common and secure cipher is Advanced Encryption Standard (AES).

-You might see AES employed as AES-128 or AES-256, which are two forms of the same encryption.
-AES-256 is considered more secure and is commonly used by many VPNs — and the military.
+You might see AES referred to as AES-128 or AES-256, which are two forms of the same encryption algorithm.
+AES-256 is considered more secure and is commonly used by many VPNs and the military.
 However, even trying to crack AES-128 is estimated to take many, many years (think billions of years).

 VPN protocols

-A VPN protocol is basically a set of rules that works to keep your internet connection private and secure.
+A VPN protocol is a set of rules that helps keep your internet connection private and secure.
 If you think of a VPN as a way to send traffic through a secure tunnel, a VPN protocol decides how that traffic is sent and what kind of encrypted tunnel is used.

 Here are common types of VPN protocols and their general security levels: